Darko Šarović

-In 2009 he finished the IB Diploma Programme and in 2015 he graduated from the University of Belgrade School of Medicine and earned the title Medical Doctor.
-He is a PhD candidate at the Gillberg Neuropsychiatry Centre, Institute of Neuroscience and Physiology at the University of Gothenburg.

-He is a licensed physician in Sweden.
+Darko Šarović (Дарко Шаровић, born 16 May 1990) is a Serbian medical doctor, PhD in child psychiatry, Master of Science in psychology, and former professional athlete who specialised in the short sprint events, holding a national 100m record.
+He is a postdoctoral research fellow at Harvard Medical School and Massachusetts General Hospital.
 He holds both Serbian and Swedish citizenships.

+He currently represents the Swedish National Dodgeball Team in the men's and mixed categories, having been voted MVP at the European Championships and won a silver medal at the Central European Dodgeball Championships in 2019.
+He is the medical director for the World Dodgeball Federation.

 Personal life

-Šarović was born in Belgrade on May 16, 1990 as an only child to parents Zorica Zarkovic and Dusan Sarovic.
+Šarović was born in Belgrade on May 16, 1990, as an only child to parents Zorica Zarkovic and Dusan Sarovic.
 In 1992, he moved to Borås, Sweden.
 In 2009, he moved to Belgrade to study medicine at the University of Belgrade, and graduated in 2015.
 In 2016 he moved to Gothenburg and embarked on a PhD program in child and adolescent psychiatry.
 He is of Serbian, Croatian and Montenegrin descent.

 Šarović's parents were both athletes competing in the highest national leagues in basketball and volleyball.
 His maternal grandfather was the captain of the Yugoslavia men's national volleyball team, playing the position of setter.
 He also has cousins in the Serbian National gymnastics and taekwondo Teams.
 He was previously a member of Mensa.